ulsa/javawordgraph/README.md

 --------------------
 Back to the real business problem.
 In comments for the test methods you can see the Clojure equivalents of the tests.
 I have left them there because I think that they are more readable than the Java test code, and that they convey the essence of the tests quite clearly.

 Write a function that extracts words from a string, splitting words on whitespace.
-Note that there is a main method that you can run on any text file of choice.
+Note that there is a main method that you can run on any text file of choice, like this README.md file for example.

 Step 2: Gather Words, Remove Punctuation
 ----------------------------------------
 Remove the punctuation.
-Run main if you want.
+Run main.

 Step 3: Gather Words, Ignore Case
 ---------------------------------
 Ignore the case.
-Run main if you want.
+Run main.

 Step 4: Count Words
 -------------------